Acupuncture is an effective adjunct to drug pain relief, especially for conditions such as arthritis.

 Sarah has been practicing acupuncture for many years, and offers a free pre-consultation chat to see if it may help your pet.

-Sarah trained in Western Veterinary Acupuncture over 5 years ago, and has treated and improved the quality of life of many patients.
+Sarah is trained in Western Veterinary Acupuncture, and has treated and improved the quality of life of many patients.

 Once considered to be an ‘alternative’ treatment option; it is now considered a normal part of pain management care plans.